ookadeet/SocialMedia-MentalHealth/README.md

 For each of the dependent variables (scores on ADHD, Anxiety, Depression, and Self Esteem measures), hypotheses were as follows:

-**H1** - Scores are influenced by time spent online and number of platforms used
+**H1** - Scores are influenced by time spent online and/or number of platforms used

-**H0** - Scores are not influenced by time spent online and number of platforms used
+**H0** - Scores are not influenced by either time spent online or number of platforms used

 ## Results